Vehicle registration plates of Aruba

 Aruba requires its residents to register their motor vehicles and display vehicle registration plates.
 The island is one of the last jurisdictions in the world to continue issuing new plates each year rather than showing re-validation through stickers or other documentation.

 The license plates have been changed annually since 1950.
 Only until 1958 the name "ARUBA N.A." was displayed on it.
 In 1976 the slogan "ISLA DI CARNAVAL" (English :"Island of Carnaval") was added.
 The slogan was changed again in 1983 to display "ONE HAPPY ISLAND".
 When Aruba became its own autonomous country within the Kingdom of the Netherlands in 1986, the name "ARUBA N.A." was changed to "ARUBA".
 Since 2011 the word "ARUBA" was changed to "aruba.com".
 The plate itself is valid for the first half of the year, and then a metal tab is added to indicate validity during the second half of the year.
 This tab is painted in the reverse color scheme as the plate and displays the same serial number as the plate.

 From 2019 onwards the FE-Schrift or Fälschungserschwerende Schrift is used as the font for all vehicle registration plates of Aruba.
 Following this change in the font, the name "aruba.com" will be changed to "ARUBA.COM" in all capitals.
-This is the first time since 1993 that the licence plates have undergone a drastic change in the use of its font.
+This is the first time since 1993 that the license plates have undergone a drastic change in the use of its font.

+The Governor of Aruba as representative of the Dutch Monarch uses the "A" Prefix with Number "1" (A-1) as his plate.